 The current policy of the board of directors of the Partnership's general partner is to distribute all available cash the Partnership generates each quarter.
 Available cash for each quarter is determined by the board of directors of the general partner following the end of such quarter.
 The Partnership expects that available cash for each quarter will generally equal the cash flow from operations for the quarter, less cash needed for maintenance capital expenditures, debt service and other contractual obligations and reserves for future operating or capital needs that the board of directors of the general partner deems necessary or appropriate.
 Additionally, the Partnership also retains the cash on hand associated with prepaid sales at each quarter end, which is recorded on the balance sheet as deferred revenue, for future distributions to common unitholders as it is recognized into income.
-The Partnership does not intend to maintain excess distribution coverage for the purpose of maintaining stability or growth in its quarterly distribution or otherwise to reserve cash for distributions, nor does the Partnership intend to incur debt to pay quarterly distributions in respect of its common units.
+The Partnership does not intend to maintain excess distribution coverage for the purpose of maintaining stability or growth in its quarterly distribution or otherwise to reserve cash for distributions, nor does the Partnership intend to incur debt to pay quarterly distributions.
+As of the dates of this Report, we own approximately 70% of the Partnership's common units, and are entitled to a pro rata percentage of the Partnership's distributions in respect of its common units.
 On February 13, 2012, we announced our intention to sell a portion of our investment in the Partnership and use the proceeds to pay a special dividend to holders of our common stock and to strengthen our balance sheet.
 There can be no assurance as to the terms, conditions, amount or timing of such sale or dividend, or whether such sale or dividend will take place at all.
 This announcement does not constitute an offer of any securities for sale and is being made in accordance with Rule 135 under the Securities Act.